 How we buy goods and services

-Our procurement team provides a responsive procurement service and commercial advice and guidance to the council.
-This includes finding the most appropriate suppliers, running tendering exercises, negotiating and awarding contracts and providing a 'Purchase To Pay' service.
+Our commercial team provides a responsive procurement service and commercial advice and guidance to the council.
+This includes finding the most appropriate suppliers, running tendering exercises, negotiating and awarding contracts and providing a 'Purchase to Pay' service.

 For transactions of £50,000 or more, we will follow a formal tender process and seek at least 3 competitive tenders.
 We will make a decision on who can submit a tender, taking into account responses to the public notice and whether the company is on an approved list.

 For transactions for more than £8,000 but less than £50,000, we will seek at least 3 written quotations (at least one of which should be from a Kent business where possible) before a formal contract can be entered into.

 More information about our process for contracts and tenders:

 On 25 May 2018 the General Data Protection Regulation (GDPR) was introduced.
 Our suppliers will need to ensure they are familiar with the changes and how they will affect their contract with us.
 Read more about GDPR.